streamlit/docs/content/library/advanced-features/custom-classes.md

 When the user of your application interacts with the `st.selectbox` widget, the broswer sends the index of their selection to your Streamlit server.
 This index is used to determine which values from the original `options` list, _saved in the Widget Metadata from the previous page execution_, are returned to your application.

 The key detail is that the value returned by `st.selectbox` (or similar widget function) is from an `Iterable` saved in Session State during a _previous_ execution of the page, NOT the values passed to `options` on the _current_ execution.
 There are a number of architectural reasons why Streamlit is designed this way, which we won't go into here.
-Suffice to say that **this** is how we end up in a situation where it is possible to compare instances of the same custom class pre- and post- definition.
+However, **this** is how we end up comparing instances of different classes when we think we are comparing instances of the same class.

 ### A pathological example

-The above explanation might be a bit confusing so if you want to see it in action, try out this pathological example.
+The above explanation might be a bit confusing, so here's a pathological example to illustrate the idea.

 ```python
 import streamlit as st